adel0019/AnimeSynopsisFetcher/README.md

 - Creates a `description.txt` file with the anime name, category, and synopsis.
 - Skips anime folders that already have a `description.txt` file.
 - Excludes anime folders with the name "OVA" or "OVAS" from the process.
-- Works with various anime categories such as Action, Airing, Comedy, Fantasy, Isekai, Kids, Mystery, Romance, Shonen, Slice of Life, Sports, and Uncategorized.
+- Works with various anime categories such as Action, Comedy, Fantasy, Isekai, Mystery, etc..

 ### How It Works